zhangyuannie/butter/README.md

 ## Contributing

-Please make sure to read our [Contributing Guidelines](CONTRIBUTING.md)  before making a pull request.
+Please take a look at our [Contributing Guidelines](CONTRIBUTING.md).

 ## License